tacitknowledge/simulator/README.md

 ## SFTP Transport

 SFTP Transport inherit configuration parameters from FTP Transport.
-The only difference is in type parameter with is sftp like in example below:
+The only difference is in type parameter which is sftp like in example below:

 ```properties
 type=sftp